-Note that for the customer network that has its own mail server(s) such as campus (or enterprise) networks, the monitored network N may not be the whole network, but one of its protected sub-networks.
-Usually such campus/enterprise networks are divided into multiple sub-networks for security and management concerns.
-Their mail servers are placed in DMZ (DeMilitarized Zone) or a special sub-network that is separated from other sub-networks such as wireless, dormitory, or employee sub-networks.
-It is one of these looselymanaged sub-networks that becomes the monitored network N and the router/gateway connecting the sub-networks becomes the vantage point R. Thus, the assumption of exterior MTA M is valid even when the MTA is under the same administration domain as network N.
+Note that for the customer network that has its own mail server(s) such as a campus (or an enterprise) network, the monitored network N may not be the whole network, but one of its protected subnetworks.
+Usually such campus/enterprise networks are divided into multiple subnetworks for security and management concerns.
+Their mail servers are placed in DMZ (DeMilitarized Zone) or a special subnetwork that is separated from other subnetworks such as wireless, dormitory, or employee subnetworks.
+It is one of these loosely managed subnetworks that becomes the monitored network N and the router/gateway connecting the subnetwork N becomes the vantage point R. Thus, the assumption of exterior MTA M is valid even when the MTA is under the same administration domain as network N.